-- 3. Press down the display hinges and align the screw holes on the display hinges with the screw holes on the palm-rest and keyboard assembly. - 4.
-Replace the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the left display hinge to the system board. - 5.
-Replace the three screws (M2.5x5) that secure the right display hinge to the system board. - 6.
+- i NOTE: To avoid damaging the display, do not slide the palm-rest and keyboard assembly over the display assembly. - 3.
+Press down the display hinges and align the screw holes on the display hinges with the screw holes on the palm-rest and keyboard assembly. - 4.
+Replace the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the right display hinge to the system board. - $\mathbf{5}$.
+Replace the three screws (M2.5x5) that secure the left display hinge to the system board. - 6.
 Connect the display cable to the system board, close the latch, and adhere the tape that secures the display cable to the system board.